ihorsniezhko/alpine-eagles-club/README.md

 *   As an interested rider, I want to see the schedule of upcoming tours and their dates.
 *   As a user, I want to have access to the club's contact information.

+## Balsamiq Wireframes

+Balsamiq wireframes are low-fidelity, hand-drawn style digital sketches of the Alpine Eagles website's layout used to plan the user interface.
+Balsamiq was chosen for its ability to quickly create and iterate on visual layouts, allowing for rapid design decisions and modifications.

+### Location
+*	The wireframes PDF file for the Alpine Eagles website can be found [here](assets/media/alpine-eagles-wireframes.pdf).
+*	The Balsamiq wireframes BMPR file can be found [here](assets/media/alpine-eagles-wireframes.bmpr).

+### Wireframes for Alpine Eagles
+*   Clear navigation menu is located at the top of the page, providing easy access to different sections of the website, including "Biking," "Services," "Schedule," "Join," and "Contact".
+The navigation bar collapses on smaller screens to maintain the site's integrity.
+*   The wireframes include the club logo, and sections: "The main club offer", "Club Benefits", "Club services", "Journey Schedule", "Journey Check-in" and "Contacts".
+*   A semitransparent Hero image and Club Offer are placed at the top of the landing page to engage visitors.
+*   "Club Benefits" section describes the benefits of bicycle trips.
+Each benefit is illustrated with a spectacular picture.
+*   "Club Services" describes the club's 8 most popular services, each visualized with a relevant icon.
+*   "Journey Schedule" table show the upcoming trips with dates and descriptions.
+*   A form is present to collect user information for joining the journey, including fields for First Name, Last Name, Age Group, Desirable Tour Date, E-mail, and Phone.
+The form includes a "Submit" and "Cancel" button.
+*   The footer contains contact information, including the club's address, phone number, email, and social media links, like Facebook, Youtube, and Instagram.

 ## Credits